awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 You can also use AWS CloudTrail logs to audit your use of KMS keys through the VPC endpoint\.
 And you can use the conditions in IAM and key policies to deny access to any request that does not come from a specified VPC or VPC endpoint\.

 **Note**
 Use caution when creating IAM and key policies based on your VPC endpoint\.
 If a policy statement requires that requests come from a particular VPC or VPC endpoint, requests from integrated AWS services that use the CMK on your behalf might fail\.
-For help, see [[ERROR] BAD/MISSING LINK TEXT](policy-conditions.md#conditions-aws-vpce) \.
+For help, see [Using VPC Endpoint Conditions in Policies with AWS KMS Permissions](policy-conditions.md#conditions-aws-vpce)\.

 **Regions**
 AWS KMS supports VPC endpoints in all AWS regions where both [Amazon VPC](http://docs.aws.amazon.com/general/latest/gr/rande.html#vpc_region) and [AWS KMS](http://docs.aws.amazon.com/general/latest/gr/rande.html#kms_region) are available, except for AWS GovCloud \(US\) and EU \(Paris\)\.